corpsee/nameless-debug/README.md

 License
 -------

-The Nameless debug package is open source software licensed under the GPL-3.0 license.
+The Nameless debug is open source software licensed under the GPL-3.0 license.